-BIND 9 operates as a transparent open-source solution, licensed under MPL 2.0, allowing users to expand its functionality and actively participate in the community via an open Gitlab platform.
+BIND 9 is fully open source and licensed under MPL 2.0, allowing users to enhance its functionality and contribute to the community through an open Gitlab.

 Key Features of BIND 9:

-Response Rate Limiting (RRL): This enhancement to the “named” DNS server reduces the risk of “amplification attacks” by imposing rate limits on DNS responses.
+Response Rate Limiting (RRL): Enhances the “named” DNS server by imposing rate limits on DNS responses to mitigate “amplification attacks.”

-Minimal ANY Responses: BIND 9 efficiently handles queries for ANY records, addressing potential abuse scenarios where such queries can result in disproportionately large responses.
+Minimal ANY Responses: Addresses the potential abuse of queries for ANY records, which can result in disproportionately large responses.

-DLZ – Dynamically Loadable Zones (DLZ): BIND 9 supports dynamic retrieval of zone data directly from external databases, enhancing flexibility in zone management.
+DLZ – Dynamically Loadable Zones (DLZ): Enables BIND 9 to dynamically retrieve zone data directly from an external database.

-Minimum Reload Time: Updating BIND 9 server zone files is streamlined through the remote name daemon control (rndc) utility, eliminating the need for server restarts.
+Minimum Reload Time: Allows updating server zone files using the remote name daemon control (rndc) utility without restarting BIND 9.

-HSM Support: Hardware Security Modules (HSMs) are employed to securely store key material outside of BIND 9, enhancing security measures.
+HSM Support: Hardware Security Modules (HSMs) enhance security by securely storing key material outside of BIND 9.

-DNSSEC with Inline Signing: BIND 9 offers comprehensive support for DNSSEC, featuring a mature, full-featured, and user-friendly implementation of this critical security feature.
+DNSSEC with Inline Signing: BIND 9 provides robust support for DNSSEC, offering a mature, feature-rich, and user-friendly implementation of this critical security feature